Nlin004/genA-capstone-java/docs/api-contracts.md

 #### POST /api/auth/register

-Register a new user account.
+Register a new user account with role defaulting to PATRON.

+**Access:** Public (no authentication required)

 **Request Body:**